Super-brawl-team/epsilon/poincare/doc/simplification.md

 ## Dimension check

-Dimension covers scalars, points, booleans, units, matrix size, and list size (handled in a different functions in a similar way).
+Dimension covers scalars, points, booleans, units, matrix size, and list size (handled in different functions in a similar way).

 This is done as early as possible so that all following steps can assume the dimension is correct, removing the need for many checks.